fanxycat/game-review/README.md

 regarding its interaction, artistry and thought.

-For details of which games are included, see the index file in each platform's folder (check links below), since some games like duplicated versions or obvious poorly designed unplayable junks will certainly not be included.
+For details of which games are included, see the index file in each platform's folder (check links below), since some games like duplicate versions or obvious poorly designed unplayable junks will certainly not be included.

 Although articles in the repo are written in markdown, I will also output pdf version and maintain them locally, with some excel spreadsheets.
-This may become a lifetime work as game as an interactive media will keep evolving, and I hope this will benefit future study and design of game for myself (and for others if I luckily do it well) and I will update as frequent as I can.
+This may become a lifetime work as game as the interactive media will keep evolving, and I hope this will benefit future study and design of game for myself (and for others if I luckily do it well) and I will update as frequent as I can.
 Of course these articles definitely will be flawed, so if anyone happens to see this and is